cloudfoundry/uaa/docs/UAA-APIs.rst

                       -H"Content-Type:application/json" \
                       -XPUT http://localhost:8080/uaa/identity-zones/testzone1

+Note that if you specify a subdomain in mixed or upper case, it will be converted into lower case before stored in the database.
 ================  ========================================================================================

 Sequential example of creating a zone and creating an admin client in that zone